 Cancer is the second leading cause of death globally, leading to nearly 1 in 6 deaths worldwide.
 New cancer discoveries are saving or prolonging lives, but some of these treatments may be uncomfortable or painful.
 Immunotherapy has become an attractive treatment option for many types of cancer because it uses a patient’s immune system to specifically target cancer cells, unlike chemotherapy and radiation that affect healthy tissue.
 However, researchers are still learning how to best stimulate the appropriate immune response in each patient to target specific cancers and avoid undesired side effects.

-Gil Pagés, who is also an associate professor of bioengineering at the MU College of Agriculture, Food and Natural Resources, was recruited to the university as a campus-wide collaboration that included the department of surgery, molecular microbiology and immunology as well as the College of Engineering.
+Gil Pagés, who holds a dual appointment as an associate professor of surgery at the MU School of Medicine and bioengineering at the MU College of Agriculture, Food and Natural Resources, was recruited to Missouri through a campus-wide collaboration that included the Department of Surgery, the Molecular Microbiology and Immunology Department as well as the College of Engineering.
 She hopes to further immunotherapy understanding and effectiveness by teaching the immune system how to recognize and attack cancer cells.
 Gil Pagés hypothesizes that by injecting a compound called “fab fragment” that targets specifically the immune system’s T cells, those cells will become more sensitive to potential threats.
 It’s a technique similar to equipping a home with an advanced security system to better detect an intruder.

 “We’re going to push the limits of the T cells to help them recognize tumor cells, when normally they are trained to ignore them,” Gil Pagés said.
 “The hope is to better utilize our own immune system to fight the cancer, while also learning about the safety of this technique.”